Gasser (car): Engine

 Because they were primarily built for racing, these cars typically had the engine swapped to a larger or more powerful one, or the existing stock engine modified (often heavily).
 It was very common to fit a Roots supercharger modified from original use on General Motors two-cycle diesel truck engines and mechanical fuel injection, manufactured by Algon, Hilborn, or Crower.

 Suspension

-With form being dictated by function, their appearance is often very top heavy and ungainly, largely due to front ends being raised higher than stock, to assist in the weight transfer during rapid acceleration (racing).
+With form being dictated by function, their appearance is often very top heavy and ungainly, mainly due to front ends being raised higher than stock, to assist in the weight transfer during rapid acceleration (racing).
 Having their exhaust pipes exit through the front fender well is a common characteristic of gassers, as is having bodies painted in flamboyant metalflakes, pearls, and candy finishes complemented by lettering in wild fonts.
 Most gassers also had ladder bars.

 Name

 The name arose because they competed in a gasoline-fueled drag racing class, rather than one using methanol or nitromethane.